anilzeybek/anilzeybek.github.io/_posts/2023-08-24-nn-from-scratch.md

 Now you are seeing how bad our neural network is.
 It's simply because we haven't trained it yet.

 Notice that no matter
-what initial parameters you set, the prediction will always be between 0 and 1 thanks to the sigmoid function.
+what initial parameters you set, the prediction will always be between 0 and 1 due to the sigmoid function.
+It squashes any number it takes.

 ### 3. Based on the prediction and the value it should actually be, calculate the loss

 By loss, we mean assessing how badly our network is performing.
-Right now it performs very badly, we should get a high number.
-To get a numeric value, we can sum up the differences between each prediction and it's supposed to be real value:
+Right now it performs very badly, so we should get a high number.
+To get a numeric value for that, we can sum up the differences between each prediction and it's supposed to be real value:

 {% highlight python %}
 loss = 0